Prem-Deep9/fast-api-Oauth-JWT/README.md

 Install dependencies
    - Run `uv sync` to install all dependencies

-Run `uvicorn ToDoApp.main:app--reload` to run the app
+Run `uv run fastapi run main.py` to run the app in prod Run `uv run fastapi dev main.py` to run the app in dev